To journalists and members of the media who wish to contact me, please read:

 How it happened: Due to the lack of entertainment news, red carpet events, in-person interviews and photo sessions available since Covid-19, some media outlets began raiding Instagram and other web sites for images to use in fake news stories, with copycat outlets sending them viral.
 When my private photos began appearing in fake news stories around the world, I was forced to close my Instagram page and public Facebook account.
 That’s why all photos on this web site are now clearly watermarked with my copyright placed so it can no longer be cropped out.
 (Comically, some had even resorted to cropping above my eyebrows to cut out the copyright watermark across my forehead!)
 Frustrated by this, one publication actually stooped to using a picture they found of me taken in 1998 to place beneath their “news” headline declaring it’s how I look now.
 Although I look younger today than I did 22 years ago.

 It couldn’t be easier to contact me to buy my photos for use under licence and to get the facts – or to use the facts right in front of them on this site and my social media pages while they were stealing my images, yet none of them did.
 This was intentional.
-Desperate for clicks and unwilling to pay for copyright photos, they shamelessly helped themselves to images that I own and made up sensational fact-free clickbait stories to accompany them, including fictional quotes.
+Desperate for clicks and unwilling to pay for copyright photos, they shamelessly helped themselves to images that I own and concocted sensational fact-free clickbait stories to accompany them and attributed made up quotes to me.
 Then others felt free to copy and paste for their own clickbait publications, often adding their own fictional headline and spin angle.

 Most also have comment sections, encouraging anonymous trolls fired up by the fiction they just read to bully and spew hatred towards me for things I’ve never said or done.
-But like guard dogs in training who’ve been given the attack command, they’re only savaging a crude effigy.
-The false persona made up for the clickbait story is not who I am.
+But like attack dogs in training who’ve been given the command, they’re only savaging a non-human effigy.
+The false persona made up for clickbait stories does not exist and bears no resemblance to me.

 When I posted some of these fake news stories on my now-closed Instagram account, the overwhelming response was “Don’t worry about it, nobody believes a word the media says anyway.”
 So that’s the price they have all paid – the honest and ethical ones included.